-WATÍ with the SÁRASWATAS; a may the three goddesses sit down upon the sacred grass (strewn) before them.
+8. May BHARATI, associated with the BHARATIS; ILA with the gods and men; and AGNI; and SARASWATI with the SARASWATAS; may the three goddesses sit down upon the sacred grass (strewn) before them.

-- 9. Divine Twashíri, being well pleased, give issue to our procreative vigour, whence (a son), manly, devout, vigorous, wielder of the (Somabruising) stone, and reverencing the gods, may be born. - 10.
-Vanaspati, bring the gods nigh: may Agni, the immolator, prepare the victim: blet him who is truth officiate as the ministering priest, for, verily, he knows the birth of the gods. - 11.
-AGNI, kindled into flame, come to our presence in the same chariot with Indra and with the swift-moving gods: may Aditi, the mother of excellent sons, sit down on the sacred grass, and may the immortal gods be satisfied with the reverentially-offered oblation.^c
+9. Divine TWASHTRI, being well pleased, give issue to our procreative vigour, whence (a son), manly, devout, vigorous, wielder of the (Soma-bruising) stone, and reverencing the gods, may be born.

+10. VANASPATI, bring the gods nigh: may AGNI, the immolator, prepare the victim: let him who is truth officiate as the ministering priest, for, verily, he knows the birth of the gods.

+11. AGN1, kindled into flame, come to our presence in the same chariot with INDRA and with the swift-moving gods: may ADITI, the mother of excellent sons, sit down on the sacred grass, and may the immortal gods be satisfied with the reverentially-offered oblation.